 Stay on target with your mission and remind your audience who you are, why you exist, and what you are trying to accomplish.

-And leave annuity rate news for Wall Street.
+And leave CGA rates and other annuity financial news for Wall Street.